-- All students shall be properly groomed and attired when on school property or participating in school activities. - Students shall be dressed so they will not present a clear danger to health and safety; should be tailored in such a manner that because of fit, design, color, texture, or inadequate coverage of the body does not create a classroom or school disruption as determined by the administration. - the body does not create a classroom or school disruption as determined by the administration.
-Students are not allowed to wear clothing that identifies, or could identify them, with a certain group or gang. - Administrator may need to consult with their YRO to confirm their decision.
-School officials reserve the right to determine if the county or school dress code is being violated AND to create additional policies to the school dress code.
+- All students shall be properly groomed and attired when on school property or participating in activities. - Students shall be dressed so they will not present a clear danger to health and safety; should be tailored in such a manner that because of fit, design, color, texture, or inadequate coverage of body does not create a classroom or school disruption as determined by the administration.

+- Students are not allowed to wear clothing that identifies, or could identify them, with a certain group or gang.
+Administrator may need to consult with their YRO to confirm their decision. - School officials reserve the right to determine if the county or school dress code is being violated AND to create additional policies to the school dress code.